jensengroup/xyz2mol/README.md

 Dependencies: [networkx](https://networkx.github.io/)

-You can remove this dependency by setting quick=False and uncommenting the import statement at the top of the xyz2mol.py
+You can remove this dependency by setting quick=False and uncommenting the import statement at the top of xyz2mol.py